milesjrose/currentVers/DORA_tensorised/nodes/README.md

 ### 1.1).
 Generating a network:

 A network can be generated from a sim file or list of props using "build_network".
 A parameters file must be provided to run most network functions.
-This can be included in generation, or added later.
-E.g:
+This will be set to default values if not provided, but can be set later:

 ```
 network = nodes.build_network(file="sims/testsim.py", params=parameters)